opensearch-project/project-website/_posts/2025-01-30-one-click-deepseek-integration.md

 ## Additional use cases

-The example we've covered is just one of many possible workflows.
-Flow Framework comes with a variety of pre-built templates designed for different scenarios.
+The preceding example represents just one of many possible workflows.
+The Flow Framework plugin comes with a variety of prebuilt templates designed for different scenarios.
 You can explore our [substitution templates](https://github.com/opensearch-project/flow-framework/tree/2.13/src/main/resources/substitutionTemplates) for various workflows and review their corresponding [default configurations](https://github.com/opensearch-project/flow-framework/tree/2.13/src/main/resources/defaults).

 These resources will help you discover and implement other automated workflows that best suit your needs.

 ## Conclusion

-By using the Flow Framework plugin, we've transformed a complex, multi-step setup process into a simple, single API call.
-This simplification isn't limited to DeepSeek—--you can use the same streamlined approach to deploy models from other leading LLM providers like Cohere and OpenAI.
-Whether you're experimenting with different models or setting up production environments, the Flow Framework makes LLM integration faster and more reliable.
+By using the Flow Framework plugin, we've transformed a complex, multi-step setup process into a single, simple API call.
+This simplification isn't limited to DeepSeek—you can use the same streamlined approach to deploy models from other leading LLM providers like Cohere and OpenAI.
+Whether you're experimenting with different models or setting up production environments, the Flow Framework plugin makes LLM integration faster and more reliable.